sungchulpark1/sungchulpark1.github.io/README.md

 `npm run build` to build the project using TypeScript and Vite

-`cd actions-runner && ./run.sh` to start the self-hosted GitHub Actions runner
+`npm run ga-runner` to start the self-hosted GitHub Actions runner